PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/youtube-dl/17/answer-0-1-2(2).md

-The bug in the code is that it assumes the `param` variable will always be a boolean, but in the failing test case, it is `None`.
-To fix this bug, we can add a condition at the beginning of the function to check if `param` is `None` and return an empty list if it is.
-Here is the fixed code:
+To fix the bug in the code, we need to modify the `cli_bool_option` function.
+The problem is with the assertion `assert isinstance(param, bool)`.
+The test case is passing a `None` value for the `param` parameter, which will fail the assertion.

+We can fix this by checking if `param` is `None` and returning an empty list in that case.
+This will ensure that the function returns the expected result for the test case without throwing an assertion error.
+Here's the modified code:

 ```python
 def cli_bool_option(params, command_option, param, true_value='true', false_value='false', separator=None):
     param = params.get(param)
     if param is None:
         return []
     assert isinstance(param, bool)
     if separator:
         return [command_option + separator + (true_value if param else false_value)]
     return [command_option, true_value if param else false_value]
 ```

-This fix ensures that the code handles the case when `param` is `None` without throwing an error and returns an empty list as expected.
+By adding the `if param is None: return []` check, we handle the case where `param` is `None` and ensure that the function returns an empty list instead of throwing an assertion error.

-Now, the updated code will pass all the provided test cases.